thebriandurham/CTFs/HTB Biz 22/Breakout.md

 # Target

 Looking at the target's web server we get a listing of `/` on the compromised host.
 Looking over all of these directories, it would be easy to get lost poking around for clues.
-I did for a good few minutes, before I noticed the non-standard, not-even-a-directory file at the top level: 'bkd.'
+I did for a good few minutes, before I noticed the non-standard, not-even-a-directory file at the top level: `bkd` (a real 'doh' moment for me).

 ![Target Host](https://github.com/thebriandurham/CTFs/blob/main/HTB%20Biz%2022/Images/breakout_host.png)